 12 teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in the present age,

 13 looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ,

 14 who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.

 15 Speak these things, exhort, and rebuke with all authority.
 Let no one despise you.
 (NKJV).

 8 This is a faithful saying, and these things I want you to affirm constantly, that those who have believed in God should be careful to maintain good works.
 These things are good and profitable to men.
 (NKJV).

-Beloved, stop boasting in your own imperfect and unstable righteousness or striving to establish your righteousness; instead, resolve not to cling to your own righteousness in God’s sight, like Paul who decided to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
+Beloved, stop boasting in your own imperfect and unstable righteousness, or striving to establish your own righteousness; rather, resolve not to cling to your own righteousness in God’s sight, like Paul who resolved to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
 (Philip.
 3:9 NKJV).